starman91/fileapps/README.md

 # FileApps

-This is a C++ dynamic ibrary program to expand capabilities in the Qt SQL library to facilitate better functionality, at least for my work.
+This is a C++ dynamic ibrary program to expand capabilities in the Qt File operation library to facilitate better functionality, at least for my work.

 ## Getting Started